As a business owner, your email list is one of your most valuable assets. So let’s learn how to leverage Pinterest to grow your email list!

 If you haven’t already, write a blog post about your freebie.
 Include pinnable images in your that blog post so that your audience can share it on Pinterest.
 Of course, you should be pinning it as well!

-A New Resource for Turning Pinterest Scrollers into Email Subscribers
+Turning Pinterest Scrollers into Email Subscribers

 Once you regularly read other bloggers’ newsletters, you’ll begin to know what you like and don’t like as far as content.
 Reading sample emails from these ladies and implementing the tips from our workbook will definitely help you to grow and nurture your email list.